Human rights complaints against Maclean's magazine: British Columbia Human Rights Tribunal

-Lawyers for Maclean's argued that publication of the article is part of free speech and open debate.
+Lawyers for Maclean's defended the content as free speech.
 Julian Porter, the lead counsel for the magazine, asserted that Steyn's article "does not meet the standard of hatred or contempt, and that's what we'll argue later in the week".
 The lawyers for Maclean's did not call any witnesses during the week of hearings and instead argued against the complaint on constitutional grounds.

 In his closing arguments, Faisal stated that "There has never been a case in this country that has had such clear, concise evidence, ever.
 There will never be any more demonstrable evidence of hatred that has been perpetrated by this article."
 Faisal also sharply criticized Julian Porter, one of Maclean's lawyers, stating that:

-If [Mr. Porter] had his way, each and every Muslim in the country [would] also bear the additional albatross that, apparently, we as Muslims in the country are responsible, personally, for Osama Bin Laden.
-How ridiculous - this is the type of mindset that prevails in the media.

 The Canadian Association of Journalists and the BC Civil Liberties Association presented a joint submission asking the tribunal to refine its interpretation of hate speech saying that previous rulings have been "overly expansive" and "have consequently brought the institutional legitimacy of the (tribunal) into question."

-If Maclean's were found to have violated BC's Human Rights Code, it could have faced sanctions, including payment to the complainant of "an amount that the member or panel considers appropriate to compensate that person for injury to dignity, feelings and self respect or to any of them."
+If Maclean's were found to have violated BC's Human Rights Code, it could have faced sanctions, including paying "an amount that the member or panel considers appropriate to compensate that person for injury to dignity, feelings and self respect or to any of them."
 However, Faisal has stated that he only wants the Tribunal to order Maclean's to publish "an appropriate response."
 The Tribunal's hearing concluded on June 8, 2008.